khanshoaib3/minecraft-access/doc/SET_UP_ON_WINDOWS.md

 After all downloads, let's put them into right location.
 Here it is: `%appdata%\.minecraft\mods` (the `%appdata%` is shortcut for `C:\Users\username\AppData\Roaming`), you can directly paste it into File Explorer then press enter key to jump to it.
-We'll put downloaded mod files inside it, both Fabric and Forge will load mods from this folder.
+We'll put downloaded mod files inside it, both Fabric and NeoForge will load mods from this folder.
 We've learned from user report that we need to start the launcher once after installing the mod framework for the `mods` folder to be created.
 Haven't experimented but, I think it's ok to create it manually.